crashtechie/django-react/design_docs/DEVELOPMENT.md

 ## What the errors mean:

-- **"Cannot find module" errors**: These occur because npm dependencies aren't installed locally.
+- **"Cannot find module" errors**: These occur because pnpm dependencies aren't installed locally.
 The code will work fine in Docker containers where dependencies are installed.

 - **"Unknown at rule @tailwind" errors**: These are CSS linting issues that don't affect functionality.
 They can be resolved by installing the Tailwind CSS extension for VS Code.